thim81/openapi-format/readme.md

   --filterFile         The file to specify filter setting                      [path]

-  --no-sort            Don't sort the OpenAPI file                          [boolean] --sortComponentsFile The file with components to sort alfabehtically         [path]
+  --no-sort            Don't sort the OpenAPI file                          [boolean] --sortComponentsFile The file with components to sort alphabetically         [path]

   --rename             Rename the OpenAPI title                              [string]